openedx/open-edx-proposals/oeps/oep-0028-content-theming-in-react.rst

   2. Internal or non customizable components which will contain HTML and certain logic

 * We will build small modular components which will be non-customizable, stateless and contain HTML, and certain logic.
-We can see an example of a smaller component SiteLogo, which will later be used in a customizable component _Header.
+We can see an example of a smaller component ``SiteLogo``, which will later be used in a customizable component ``_Header``.

 .. code-block:: js